ankityddv/Instagram-DM-Bot/README.md

 ## Note
 1. Don't forgot to change the pdf name in line 32.
 2. Also Install selenium and PyPDF2 in Pychar by howering over them line 2 and 5.
+3. This bot will spam only the first person/group you're chatting rn.

 ## Don't forget to STAR the repository ;)
+This bot may not work after some time because instagram keeps updating it's frontend regularly.
+Still give it a try :)